There is little doubt - South America is one of the most spectacular... may be the most spectacular continent of the world.

 - Church of the Society of Jesus, Quito - Ecuador, Pichincha, Quito.
 One of the pearls of Baroque architecture in Americas, built in 1605 - 1765.
 Very ornate building with gold coated interior.

 - Isluga church and village - Chile, Tarapacá.
 Unique Altiplano church located at 3,800 m above the sea level.
-Church is built in 17th century in a place which is sacred to Aymara people.
+Church is built in the 17th century in a place which is sacred to Aymara people.
 It is located in uninhabited village, which is used only in a case of religious festivities.

 - La Merced Convent in Cusco - Peru, Cusco.
 Outstanding monument of Baroque architecture and art, this monastery was first established in 1536 and rebuilt after an earthquake in 1675.
 Valuable are the paintings and wood carvings in its cloisters.

-- Las Lajas Sanctuary - Nariño.
+- Las Lajas Sanctuary - Colombia, Nariño.
 Beautiful Neo-Gothic cathedral, built in 1916 - 1949.
 Unusual due to its location over deep gorge where apparition of Virgin Mary happened.

 - San Ignacio Miní – Argentina, Misiones.
 Ruins of Jesuit mission founded in the current place in 1696.
-It flourished in 18th century but was abandoned in 1768.
+It flourished in the 18th century but was abandoned in 1768.
 Rediscovered in 1897 when it was covered with dense jungle.
 These are the best preserved ruins of Jesuit missions in this region and reveal the architecture in the local "Guaraní Baroque" style.

 - San Rafael de Velasco Jesuit Mission - Bolivia, Santa Cruz.
 One of the beautiful Jesuit missions in Santa Cruz, established in 1721.
 One of the most beautiful wooden churches worldwide, meticulously restored and well maintained.
 The church decoration is unique fusion of European and indigenous arts, performed with sophisticated taste.